I'm looking to buy 1967-1969 Gibson Flying Vs and 1971 Gibson Medallion Flying Vs.

 Introduction: The 1967 - 1971 Gibson Flying Vs

-Concerning the late 1960's Flying Vs......In the past 20 years I have accounted for 100 of the 175 Flying V guitars including the first Sunburst prototype.
+Concerning the late 1960's Flying Vs......In the past 20 years I have accounted for 106 of the 175 Flying V guitars including the first Sunburst prototype.
 Pictures and information about many of these fine guitars can be viewed at the above web links.
-Of the 100 Flying Vs from the 1960's that I have accounted for, there are only 15 "survivors."
+Of the 106 Flying Vs from the 1960's that I have accounted for, there are only 18 "survivors."
 That means they are completely factory original, unmodified and unbroken.
 If you are an owner, as I am, or an enthusiast of these great 1960's Flying V guitars, send me your pictures and information and I will post them to this website.
 Or, if you just have questions or information to share, you can contact me, your web host at: email@example.com.
 Also, I want to say thank you to those of you out there in the world that sent me information and pictures of your 1960's and 1971 Flying Vs, many of which are now featured on this website.
 To see more pictures and detailed information click on the weblinks at the top of the page, under the picture.

-Pictured Below: My personal collection of 1967-69 Gibson Flying Vs. Left to right: 1967 Sparkling Burgundy, 1967 Sunburst, 1967 Sparkling Burgundy and 1966 Sunburst Prototype (I now own the Prototype.
+Pictured Below: My personal collection of 1966-69 Gibson Flying Vs as of August, 2018.
+Left to right: 1969 Walnut, 1967 Sparkling Burgundy, 1967 Sunburst, 1967 Sparkling Burgundy and 1966 Sunburst Prototype (I now own the Prototype.
 It is featured in the Sunburst section).
 All five guitars are original 1960's examples.
-They also have their original Faultless cases.

 1967-69 Gibson Flying V, General Information